 SUBMERSIBLE PRESSURE PUMPS: In comparison with submersible transfer pumps, submersible pressure pumps deliver water at the considerably higher pressures required to operate irrigation or water supply systems.
-Our RainDiver-Pressure and RainDiver-Electronic pumps feature sturdy rust-proof plastic housings, reliable 1 hp oil-free motors, and stainless-steel shafts with ceramic seals.
-RainDiver-Pressure pumps require an external control system, such as one of our electronic pump controllers, to operate the pump in response to water demand and to protect the pump from running dry.
-In contrast, RainDiver-Electronic pumps have integral electronic pump controllers so no other controls are necessary.
-RainDiver-Electronic pumps are also available with a choice of intake systems; either a stainless-steel intake screen or stainless-steel ring with a 1" threaded pipe fitting for use with a floating extractor.
+Our RainDiver consumer submersible pressure pumps feature sturdy rust-proof plastic housings, reliable 1/2 HP or 1 HP oil-free motors, and stainlesssteel shafts with ceramic seals.
+RainDiver-S and RainDiver-T require an external control system, such as one of our electronic pump controllers, to operate the pump in response to water demand and to protect the pump from running dry.
+RainDiver-ES and RainDiver-ET contain electronic pump controllers so no other controls are necessary.
+Both the manual and electronic pumps are available with two intake systems: either a stainless-steel intake screen or stainless-steel ring with a 1" threaded pipe fitting for use with a floating extractor.
 Both are sufficient to operate typical single-family residential irrigation or water supply systems.

-Our RainDiver-Pro professional line of submersible pressure pumps feature heavy-duty stainless-steel housings, water-cooled motors isolated with double ceramic seals, stainless-steel shafts with oversized bearings, and 48 foot power cords.
-We offer two versions: one with a slotted bottom intake (S-version), and one with a sealed stainless-steel base that includes a 1-1/4" threaded pipe fitting for use with a floating extractor (T-version).
-Both are available with 1/2 hp, 1 hp, or 1-1/2 hp motors with flow rates and pressures sufficient for single-family residential, multi-family residential, and commercial rainwater systems.
-All All RainDiver-Pro pumps require an external control system, such as one of our electronic pump controllers, to operate the pump in response to water demand and to protect the pump from running dry.
+Our professional line of submersible pressure pumps feature heavy-duty stainless-steel housings, water-cooled motors isolated with double ceramic seals, stainless-steel shafts with oversized bearings, and 48 foot power cords.
+We offer two versions: the RainDiverPro-S with a slotted bottom intake, and the RainDiverPro-T with a sealed stainless-steel base that includes a 1-1/4" threaded pipe fitting for use with a floating extractor.
+Both are available with 1/2 HP, 1 HP, or 1.5 HP motors with flow rates and pressures sufficient for single-family residential, multi-family residential, and commercial rainwater systems.
+All require an external control system, such as one of our electronic pump controllers, to operate the pump in response to water demand and to protect the pump from running dry.

-SURFACE PRESSURE PUMPS: Surface pressure pumps, like submersible pressure pumps, are used when rainwater directly supplies irrigation or water supply systems requiring water pressures of 40 psi to 70 psi.
-Our entry-level pump is the RainSpring-Pressure, a self-priming surface pump featuring sturdy plastic housings and reliable totally-enclosed 1/2 hp or 1 hp motors.
-For higher flows and pressures we offer the RainSpring-Pro, a commercial-quality self-priming pump with stainlesssteel housings and a choice of 3/4 hp single phase, 1-1/2 hp single-phase, or 1-1/2 hp three phase totally-enclosed motors.
-For larger commercial systems, we offer the three-phase 2.5 hp RainSpring-HiFlo, a heavy-duty, super-efficient vertical pump (not self priming).
-All surface pumps should be used in conjunction with an in-line pre-filter or floating extractor and appropriate external pump controllers.
+SURFACE PRESSURE PUMPS: Like submersible pressure pumps, surface pressure pumps are used when rainwater is to directly operate irrigation or water supply systems where water pressures of 40 psi to 70 psi are typically required.
+We offer two self-priming consumer surface pumps: the RainSpring-P, a fan-cooled pump that requires an external pump controller and the RainSpring-B, a water-cooled pump with a built-in pump controller.
+Both are offered with reliable 1/2 HP or 1HP motors.
+For higher flows and pressures we offer two commercial-quality pumps, the self-priming 1-1/3 HP RainSpringPro-E, available in single or three phase, and the three-phase 2.5 HP RainSpringPro-K. Both RainSpringPro pumps have stainless-steel housings and require appropriate external pump controllers.
+All surface pumps should be used in conjunction with an in-line pre-filter or floating extractor.